Last Updated: September 2022

 As a public research university, we acknowledge the important obligation bestowed upon us to ensure that no animal is used needlessly and that animals are spared all unnecessary pain and distress.
-In addition to adhering to all applicable federal, state, and local rules and regulations that govern the use of vertebrate animals, the University also has many policies and controls in place to monitor every project that uses, or proposes to use, animals in research and instruction.
+Our institution operates in accordance with all applicable rules and regulations that govern the responsible, humane use of animals in research and instruction.
+In addition to adhering to these standards, the University has many policies and controls in place to safeguard animal well-being and monitor all projects that involve the use of animals.

 Before a U-M scientist can begin any activity involving the use of vertebrate animals or cephalopods, a detailed description of the project and its purpose must be approved by the Institutional Animal Care & Use Committee.
 This Committee includes members of the general public, veterinarians, experienced researchers, and non-scientists who review the goals, objectives, and benefits to certify that the project has appropriate merit.
 As part of the stringent review process, the Committee verifies that:

 - All animals will be provided with the best possible housing and care,

 - All personnel involved with the study have received requisite training, and